dprabin25/Sample_Tree/README.md

 ### Example input files (Inputs/)

 The method is built around **your own data**, not these specific files — `SampleBioShift.py` reads whichever `Filename`s are listed in `methods.txt` at run time, so adding, removing, or renaming a representation only ever requires editing `methods.txt`, never the Python or R code.
 The files below, shipped in this repo's `Inputs/`, are examples showing the shape your own CSVs should take: a `Sample` column with sample IDs, and other columns holding frequency, abundance, or scaled expression values depending on the data type.
+The first column of every input CSV is interpreted as the sample identifier column.
+For consistency, name it Sample.
+Sample identifiers (IDs) in each input CSV must be unique.
 Anyone can point this pipeline at their own files by matching this format.

 1. **Cell.csv** — example cell frequency data.
 Used for sample-tree clustering and differential analysis.